 1. What are the main components of subsidies to agriculture?
 How did they behave over time?
-We considered a period from 2000 to 2011, the year for which the latest data is available for respective subsidies, for detailed discussion of the sector.
+We examined the period from 2000 to 2011 for a detailed discussion.
+(2011 is the latest year for which relevant subsidy data are available).

 2. What is the situation regarding agricultural support in some other selected countries?
 Did other countries’ support pattern change over time?
 Are developed countries really bringing down trade-distorting support?
 What is the magnitude of India’s product-specific and non-product-specific support?